With Shared Microexponents, A Little Shifting Goes a Long Way: Compute Flow

 \textbf{Inferencing}.
 Narrow bit-width deployment is made easier with MX data format as training and inferencing use the same congruent data format.
 In Section~\ref{sec:results}, we also evaluate the use of MX for inferencing models trained in other formats.
 For post-training quantization, we consider two scenarios:

 \textit{Direct cast (drop-in replacement)}.
-In this setting, we take a pre-trained model in higher precision (e.g., FP32, BF16, and FP16), perform a straight cast into MX data format, and evaluate the model quality.
+In this setting, we take a pre-trained model in higher precision (e.g., FP32), perform a straight cast into MX data format, and evaluate the model quality.

 \textit{Quantization-aware fine-tuning}.
-In this setting, we take a pre-trained model in higher precision (e.g., FP32, BF16, and FP16), cast it into MX format, and perform a few iterations of quantization-aware fine-tuning to recover any potential accuracy drop.
+In this setting, we take a pre-trained model in higher precision (e.g., FP32), cast it into MX format, and perform a few iterations of quantization-aware fine-tuning to recover any potential accuracy drop.
 This approach is mostly used for inferencing with narrower data formats like MX6 and MX4.
 The compute flow for the fine-tuning step is similar to that shown in Figure~\ref{figure:compute_flow}, except that the forward and backward passes may use different bit-widths.
-For example, the forward pass might use MX6 or MX4 and the backward pass might use a higher bit-width format (e.g., MX9, BF16, or FP32).
+For example, the forward pass might use MX6 or MX4 and the backward pass might use a higher bit-width format (e.g., MX9, or FP32).

-In memory-intensive scenarios such as recommendation models, we can further improve inferencing performance by quantizing both storage and compute to MX format.
-In our evaluation of the DLRM model in Section~\ref{sec:results}, we leverage this optimization by quantizing both the embedding tables and tensor computations to MX format.
+In memory-intensive scenarios such as recommendation models, we can further improve inferencing performance by quantizing both storage and compute.
+In evaluating the DLRM model, we leverage this optimization by quantizing both the embedding tables and tensor computations to MX format.